What is PainDoctor.com?

-Because the doctors at Pain Doctor offer knowledge and services specific to pain, these doctors don’t replace primary care physicians.
+Because the doctors at Pain Doctor offer treatments and services specific to pain, these doctors don’t replace primary care physicians.
 Instead, pain specialists help patients suffering from pain find relief and an improved quality of life.
-Even patients under the care of a pain specialist may visit a primary care physician for advice regarding new health concerns.
+Patients under the care of a pain specialist will typically still visit a primary care physician for advice regarding new health concerns.

 Some sources of pain are obvious, such as an injury.
 Others, however, are a bit more mysterious and require investigating.
 Pain doctors have the specialized knowledge needed to uncover the source of your pain and help you reclaim your normal, healthy life, when possible.